SQL Server Workshop for Developers

 Sorry, there are no downloads available for this session.

 Leonard Lobel is a SQL Server MVP and cofounder/CTO of Sleek Technologies, Inc., a New York-based development shop with an early adopter philosophy toward new technologies.
 Programming since 1979, He is also a consultant, trainer, author, and frequent speaker at local usergroup meetings, VSLive, SQL PASS, SQL Bits, CodeCamp, and other industry conferences worldwide.
-Lenni is also lead author of the MS Press book “Programming Microsoft SQL Server 2012.”
+Lenni is also lead author of three MS Press books, including "Programming Microsoft SQL Server 2012" and "Windows Azure SQL Database Step-by-Step."
 He can be reached at email@example.com.

 The video is not available to view online.